fracpete/python-weka-wrapper/README.md

 $ sudo pip install javabridge
 </pre>

 A build environment is required to build libraries, like `javabridge`, from source.
-For Ubuntu that would be the `build-essential` meta-package and Xcode for Mac OSX.
+For Ubuntu that would be the `build-essential` meta-package (general Linux instructions: http://docs.python-guide.org/en/latest/starting/install/linux/), Xcode for Mac OSX (http://docs.python-guide.org/en/latest/starting/install/osx/) and MinGW for Windows (http://docs.python-guide.org/en/latest/starting/install/win/).

 ## Code examples
 See **python/wekaexamples** for example code on the various APIs.
 Also, check out the sphinx documentation